mmeixner/salinas/README.md

 Moreover it can have a second key `:ratio`.
 Example: `{:ratio [2 1] :cents 1200}`

-To create an interval, just use the function `interval` (of course you can create these manually).
+To create an interval, use the function `interval`
+(or create it manually, if you like).

-If you give it two integers, it creates a `:ratio`, and calculates its `:cents` value:
+With two integers, `interval` creates a `:ratio`, and calculates its `:cents` value:

 `(interval 3 2)`
 => `{:ratio [3 2], :cents 701.9550008653874}`